 Back It Up

 I started by going through the pictures, one box at a time.
 If I looked at all the boxes at once, I got overwhelmed.
 I just took it a little at a time.
-Fortunately, I am neurotic enough that I had already organized
+Fortunately, I am neurotic enough that I had already organized my photos by year, month and event.

 In my case, I was already the happy owner of a Fujitsu iX500 ScanSnap, without which this entire project would not have been possible.
 The most important thing I needed was for the power not to go out during the snowstorm — fortunately, it did not.
 There are lots of good options for personal scanners; here’s a comparison of PC Magazine’s current favorites.
 (Note: The picture shows a flatbed scanner; not ideal if you’re scanning hundreds of pictures.
 The ScanSnap made the job incredibly fast and easy for me because it’s possible to scan large batches of photos at a time.)